 The Perito Moreno Glacier is an imposing river of ice, 2.7km (1.7 mi) wide by 55m (180 ft) high, which descends from the continental ice field to the Canal de los Tempanos.

 Enjoy free time, take a leisurely hike to Laguna Nimez or explore the souvenir shops and restaurants in town.
 Home to the immense Perito Moreno Glacier, the quaint alpine town of El Calafate is the perfect base for exploring the nearby glaciers.
 Los Glaciares National Park, the most renowned in Argentina, was created in 1973 to preserve this vast glacial area encompassing the Upsala Glacier and the incredible Onelli Bay.

 The main strip of this tiny town is lined with small wooden shops, browse for souvenirs, chocolates, or stop in one of the restaurants for a rest.

 In the afternoon, fly back to the vibrant city of Buenos Aires.
 Fly to the capital city of Argentina, Buenos Aires, the city of Tango!
-Enjoy a drink in one of the many sidewalk cafes and restaurants.
+Enjoy a drink in one of the many sidewalk cafes and restaurants, or pre book an evening Tango experience!
 You'll soon begin to understand the contemplative Argentine way of life.

 Get together for one last meal??and a final bottle of wine.
 This will be your last chance to try Argentina's succulent bife and parrilladas, so dig in and enjoy!